-Air conditioning is used in the United States more than all other nations combined.
-Eighty four percent of all homes in the United States have some sort of air conditioning.
+Air conditioning is used in the United States more than in all other nations combined.
+Eighty-four percent of all homes in the United States have some sort of air conditioning.
 When it comes to energy use, heating and cooling account for 48% of the energy use in a typical home.

-But turning up the heat on the furnace cranking the air conditioning comes with a cost.
+But turning up the heat on the furnace and cranking the air conditioning comes with a cost.
 The U.S. Department of Energy says that anywhere from 25 to 40% of the energy used in the heating and cooling of a home is wasted.
-The energy is wasted do in part to contaminants in the HVAC system, causing it to work harder.
+The energy is wasted in part by contaminants in the HVAC system, causing it to work harder.

-The Heating, Venting and Air Conditioning (HVAC) system is one that combines all three functions or buildings and homes: a furnace, a venting system and air conditioning.
+The Heating, Venting, and Air Conditioning (HVAC) system is one that combines all three functions of buildings and homes: a furnace, a venting system, and air conditioning.

 - A programmable thermostat can save up to $180 in air conditioning costs each year.

 - Each degree you drop your thermostat in the winter will save a minimum of 3% on a heating bill, according to the Department of Energy.